laraklopper/QUIZ-APP-CAPSTONE/TASK/README.md

 -	**Proxy Server:** a proxy server is an intermediatory between the front-end(client) and the back-end(server) that works by intercepting web access between a sender and the receiver.
 -	**Express middleware:** Middleware in express Express.js is essentially on its own a routing and middleware web framework that has minimal functionality on its own and is therefore essentially a series of middleware function calls.
 -	**REST APIS (REPRESENTATIONAL STATE TRANSER):** A REST API is request sent from the front-end to backend.
+-	 **Runtime Enviroment:** the software environment in which the code executes.
+It ensures that the program runs consistently across different systems
 -	**URI (Uniform Resource Identifiers’):** the resources used to identify “resources” on the web.
 They are commonly used as targets of HTTP requests.
 -	**URL (Uniform Resource Locator):** the URL specifies the location of a resource on the internet and how to access it.
 -	**Web stack:** a web stack refers to the combination of tools and technologies used create a website or web application.